 This web page will be used to evaluate the ET Machine and will include the video of the machine's best run.
 It will also be viewed by other students and the public.
-The web page must be submitted by the project webpage deadline and_include the following (minimum requirements):
+The web page must be submitted by the project webpage deadline and\include the following (minimum requirements):

 1. Photo & Basic Info Team, project or machine name Name of the School First name(s) and last initials of student(s) on the team (no last names on the public page) Grade level of each team member A still photo, possibly a close-up of one section of the ET Machine (thumbnail for your webpage) 2.
-Design Documentation Photos - a minimum of four close-up photos of the machine parts that you want to showcase A list of the steps/energy transfers that your machine uses A list of parts used in construction, including any recycled parts 3.
-Video of the Machine Performance The video will be hosted on our Vimeo site and included in your web page.
-The two parts of the video (introduction and machine run) may be posted separately or edited together into one video.
-A. Introductory Segment - may be edited and/or pieced together and may not exceed 3 minutes or points will be deducted.
-At least one team member must clearly narrate and be on-screen in the introductory segment.
-A non-team member may do the recording; non-team members on-screen
+Design Documentation Photos - a minimum of four close-up photos of the machine parts that you want to showcase A list of the steps/energy transfers that your machine uses A list of parts used in construction, including any recycled parts

-Narrator(s) will state: School name Project or machine name How electricity is used in their machine The various steps and energy transfers in their machine, as they or other team members poin each corresponding machine part as its shown in camera view What the machine will do as its final task B. N B. Machine Run - No edits allowed to this portion of the video The announcer will say, "Ready, Set, Go" for the official ET Machine timing process to begin.
+3. Video of the Machine Performance The video will be hosted on our Vimeo site and included in your web page.
+The two parts of the video (introduction and machine run) may be posted separately or edited together into one video. Α. A. Introductory Segment - may be edited and/or pieced together and may not exceed 3 minut points will be deducted.
+At least one team member is required to clearly narrate and be on- screen in the introductory segment.
+A non-team member may do the recording, but non-team members on-screen will result in disqualification.
+Narrator(s) will state: School name Project or machine name How electricity is used in their machine The various steps and energy transfers in their machine, as they or other team members point to each corresponding machine part as its shown in camera view What the machine will do as its final task В. Machine Run - No edits allowed to this portion of the video The announcer will say, "Ready, Set, Go" for the official ET Machine timing process to begin.
 The clock will be stopped and time recorded when the team designated, final task occurs.
-If any team member interacts with, interferes, or assists their machine once time has started machine timing (for the precision score) will stop at that point, but other judging aspects will continue as the machine run completes its course.
-Submit your ETM's most successful run from start to finish (no edits) for judging by the due d
+If any team member interacts with, interferes, or assists their machine once time has started, the machine timing (for the precision score) will stop at that point, but other judging aspects wil 1 continue as the machine run completes its course. continue as the machine run completes its course.
+Submit your ETM's most successful run from start to finish (no edits) for judging by April 4.